Church of the Nazarene: Worship and rituals

 Annual revival meetings have long been a traditional part of Nazarene life, and are still encouraged in the Manual, though may be seen less today than they once were.
 An evangelist comes to preach the revival services.
 The Church of the Nazarene licenses and credentials evangelists, many of whom earn their entire living through their ministry of evangelism.
 Most Nazarene districts also sponsor an annual camp meeting for adults and their families as well as separate camps for both teens and children.

-A distinct approach to worship, especially in the early days of the Nazarene church, was the belief that ultimately the Holy Spirit should lead the worship.
-Services that were considered to be palpably evidenced by leadership of the Holy Spirit were marked by what was called "the Glory".
-Almost equal to the emphasis on the doctrine of entire sanctification was the emphasis on these unusual worship experiences.
-Church leaders were careful to avoid emotional techniques to bring about such services.
-Ritual and the usual order of services were not abandoned but were held loosely.
-While some of the services were marked by shouting, others were marked by testimony, weeping, and individuals seeking spiritual help.

 While Nazarenes believe that the ill should utilize all appropriate medical agencies, Nazarenes also affirm God's will of divine healing and pastors may "lay hands" upon the ill in prayer, either at the hospital or in a worship service.
 A prayer for divine healing is never understood as excluding medical services and agencies.

-Sacraments
+Sacraments and rituals

 The Church of the Nazarene recognizes two sacraments: Christian baptism and the Lord's Supper, or communion.

-The 2017–2021 Manual included a significantly revised Article XIII on The Lord's Supper:
+The 2017–2021 Manual included a significantly revised Article XIII on The Lord's Supper.

 Nazarenes permit both believer's baptism and infant baptism.
 When a family in the Church of the Nazarene chooses not to baptize their infants they often participate in an infant dedication.
 Whether a child is baptized or dedicated is the choice of the parents of the child.
-This decision is often based on geographic location, local church culture, and their pastor's theological leanings, and if they were baptized or dedicated as a child.
+This decision is often based on geographic location, and other contextual cultural points of view.

-The Nazarene Manual includes rituals for the believer's baptism, infant baptism, infant dedication, reception of new church members, communion, weddings, funerals, the organization of a local church, the installation of new officers, and church dedications.
+Along with rituals for the two sacraments, the Nazarene Manual also includes rituals for infant dedication, reception of new church members, weddings, funerals, the organization of a local church, the installation of new officers, and church dedications.